 I signed up for a ride in an ultralight aircraft during our visit to Pokhara, in Nepal.
 And it was one of the scariest things I've ever experienced!

-If you're thinking of doing a Hyderabad-to-Hampi road trip, here are some things that we’ve learned during our five trips.
+If you're thinking of doing a Hyderabad-to-Hampi road trip, here are some things that we’ve learned during our six trips.
 Things that'll help you plan your own trip.

 If you've always wanted to travel to Nepal but still aren't comfortable around crowds, check out these fun things to do in Pokhara, Nepal where you can still keep your distance from other people.